James Stagg: Meteorological career

-In 1924 Stagg became an assistant in the British Meteorological Office and he was appointed superintendent of Kew Observatory in 1939.
+In 1924 Stagg became an assistant in the British Meteorological Office, and he was appointed superintendent of Kew Observatory in 1939.
 In the winter of 1932/33 he led the British Polar Expedition of Arctic Canada.
 In 1936, he received a Doctor of Science (DSc) degree from the University of Edinburgh for a collection of papers on terrestrial magnetism.
 In the 1937 Coronation Honours, he was appointed Officer of the Order of the British Empire (OBE) for his work as a senior technical officer with the Air Ministry's Meteorological Office.

 Stagg was appointed the Chief Meteorological Officer, SHAEF for Operation Overlord.
-On 6 November 1943, he was granted an emergency commission with the rank of group captain in the Royal Air Force Volunteer Reserve; this leant him the necessary authority in a military milieu unused to outsiders.
+On 6 November 1943, he was granted an emergency commission with the rank of group captain in the Royal Air Force Volunteer Reserve; this lent him the necessary authority in a military milieu unused to outsiders.

 Stagg worked with three forecasting teams from the Royal Navy, Met Office and the USAAF.
-The detail of the D-Day forecasts is in the accounts published by participants, including Stagg himself.
+Details of the D-Day forecasts come from accounts published by participants, including Stagg himself.